-I am an Assistant Professor in the department of Physics at IISc Bangalore.
+I am a faculty member in the department of Physics at IISc Bangalore.
 Earlier I was a postdoctoral researcher in the Astronomy department and

 the Theoretical Astrophysics Center at